-SUMMER is my favorite time of year.
 Nothing gives me that sense of reckless abandon like running barefoot through green grass and feeling the heat of the sun on my skin.
-And who doesn’t look forward to the cornucopia of fresh produce that the warm weather brings?
+And who doesn’t look forward to the cornucopia of fresh produce that summer weather brings?
 That first juicy bite of a ripe peach; the satisfying crunch of a crisp carrot; the requisite snap of a newly picked snap pea.
 Is there anything to rival these summertime indulgences?

 Alas, however, I must take vicarious satisfaction in watching others enjoy summer’s rich bounty.
 For me, a few tempting bites of certain fruits or vegetables will soon be followed with rather unpleasant sensations – a tingly throat, and an itchy mouth and tongue.
 The bane of oral allergy syndrome (OAS) strikes again!

 OAS, also known as pollen-food syndrome, is a form of food allergy linked to certain raw fruits and vegetables, as well as nuts, and even seeds and spices.
-This syndrome that stops so many of us from enjoying nature’s harvest actually emerges because of allergies to the pollens of certain trees or grass or ragweed.
+This syndrome actually emerges because of allergies to the pollens of certain trees or grass or ragweed.
 For those with OAS, the immune system “sees” the proteins of some fruits and vegetables as being much like the pollen protein – and a cross-reaction ensues.

-“It’s called a Class 2 food allergy,” says Dr. Anna Nowak-Wegrzyn, an associate professor of pediatrics and allergy at the Icahn School of Medicine at Mount Sinai in New York City.
+“It’s called a Class 2 food allergy,” says Dr. Anna Nowak-Wegrzyn, director of the pediatric allergy program at Hassenfeld Children’s Hospital at NYU Langone.
 “You first become allergic to a pollen via inhalation, and then start reacting to foods that share similar proteins.
 So this food allergy is secondary to the pollen allergy.”

 Birch tree pollen is a big offender.
 Nowak-Wegrzyn, who has researched the syndrome, says that anywhere from 30 to 70 percent of people with birch pollen allergy have OAS.
 “It’s a very common condition,” she says.

-So how can you tell if you’ve got OAS, and know which ripe produce to avoid, which will be safe for the picking, and whether you might be susceptible to a more serious reaction?
+So how can you tell if you’ve got OAS?
+How do you know which ripe produce to avoid, which will be safe for the picking, and whether you’re susceptible to a more serious reaction?
 Let’s delve into the answers.

 Symptoms of the syndrome can include itchy, tingly, scratchy or swollen mouth, lips, tongue, throat, palate or ears; watery, itchy eyes, runny nose and sneezing.
-They typically last only minutes to an hour.
-In my case, I will get the itch and tingle throughout my mouth – lips, tongue and throat, and thankfully, it usually dissipates in 20 minutes.
+The symptoms typically last only minutes to an hour.
+In my case, I will get the itch and tingle throughout my mouth – lips, tongue and throat.
+Thankfully, it usually dissipates in 20 minutes.

 If you’re like me and sometimes crave a fruit fix, opt for cooked versions like apple sauce, peach cobbler or cherry pie.
 Unlike allergies where antibodies are created to specific foods, with OAS the thorough cooking will break down the proteins enough to keep some produce within reach.